 Soft mattresses offer soothing comfort.
 The plush comfort layer envelops you, easing tension off pressure points.
 But soft beds may not be the perfect mattress for everyone.
 Consider factors such as your sleeping position and body type, before buying a soft mattress.

 If you are not aware of your sleeping position, remember the position you went to bed in.
 Then take note of the position, you woke up in.
 If it’s the same position then you are either a side, stomach, or back sleeper.
 But if you wake up in a different position then you are a combination sleeper.
 In this section, we discuss the different sleeper types and who benefits the most from a soft mattress.

 If you are like most of us who prefer sleeping on your side, you will probably sleep well on a soft mattress.
-According to a 2017 study, side sleeping is the most common sleep position.
+According to a 2017 National Library of Medicine study, Verified Source National Library of Medicine (NIH) World’s largest medical library, making biomedical data and information more accessible.
+View source side sleeping is the most common sleep position.
 Typically, we recommend soft to medium mattresses for side sleepers.